strohel/PyBayes/README.rst

 Future plans include more specialised variants of Kalman/particle filters and speed optimisations.

+PyBayes is being developed by Matěj Laitl, feel free to send me a mail to matej at laitl dot cz.

 Automatically generated **documentation** can be found at http://strohel.github.com/PyBayes-doc/